 - 203, 204 ORCHESTRATION Instrumental characteristics, arranging for orchestra; second semester: advanced orchestral scoring.
 Prerequisites: 105-106, 203 for 204.
 Three hours.
 Staff. - 205, 206 COUNTERPOINT First semester: Tonal counterpoint; second semester: canon and fugue.
 Prerequisite: 105-106.
 Three hours.
 Staff. - 208, 209 FORM AND ANALYSIS Creative approach to aural and sight analysis of musical construction.
 Prerequisites: 105-106; 205 recommended.
 Three hours.
 Staff. - 211, 212 CONDUCTING Baton technique, score reading, laboratory practice; second semester: preparation and performance of selected scores, including score reading at the piano and rehearsal procedures.
 Prerequisites: 5-6; 211 for 212.
 Three hours.
 Staff. - 215, 216 COMPOSITION Creative work in free composition according to the needs and capabilities of the individual student.
 Prerequisites: 205 and 208 or permission of instructor.
 May be repeated for credit.
 Three hours.
 Read. - 221, 222 HISTORY OF MUSIC Changes in musical structure and style in relation to contemporaneous artistic, literary, religious, and social movements.
-First semester: Gregorian chant to the Baroque era; second semester: Baroque to Modern.
-Prerequisites: 1, 2 and 5-6.
+Prerequisites: 1, 2 or 21, 22 and 5-6 or 15, 16.
 Three hours.
 Chapman. - 245, 246 CHAMBER MUSIC LITERATURE Study through analysis and performance of masterworks for small groups leading to public performance.
 Prerequisites: Twelve hours or the equivalent in performance field and permission of instructor.
 May be repeated for credit.
 One hour.
 Staff. - 281 INDEPENDENT STUDY Studies in theory, composition, history, or literature under the direction of an assigned staff member for advanced students and candidates for honors.
 Credit as arranged. - 301 PROSEMINAR IN MUSICOLOGY A study of the tools and methods of musical bibliography, including the critical and effective use of such materials.
 Prerequisites: 205, 208, 221, 222.
 Three hours.
-Chapman.
+Chapman. - 302 SEMINAR IN MUSICOLOGY The major areas of historical musicology; problems in musical research; introduction to musical paleography.
+Prerequisite: 301.
+Three hours.
+Chapman. - 351, 352 ADVANCED PERFORMANCE STUDY Individual instruction in keyboard instruments, voice, strings, woodwinds, brass, percussion, and harp leading to public recital performance.
+Prerequisite: Graduate standing in performance field.
+May be repeated for credit.
+One to four hours.
+Staff.